David Eby

+Eby began his legal career with a focus on civil rights and social justice issues, working at the Pivot Legal Society from 2005 to 2008.
+He then became the executive director of the British Columbia Civil Liberties Association (BCCLA), serving from 2008 to 2012.
+During this period, Eby gained recognition for his advocacy on civil liberties and legal reforms, establishing himself as a prominent figure in British Columbia’s legal community.
+He was also an adjunct professor of law at the University of British Columbia from 2009 to 2013 and served as president of the Canadian HIV/AIDS Legal Network.

+In 2013, Eby was elected to the provincial legislature, representing Vancouver-Point Grey, unseating Christy Clark, who was the incumbent premier at the time.
+His legislative career has been marked by his work on housing affordability, public safety, and legal reforms.
+In 2017, he was appointed attorney general in Premier John Horgan's cabinet, where he contributed to policies aimed at addressing housing affordability, money laundering, and electoral reform.

+In 2022, Eby became leader of the NDP following the resignation of Premier Horgan, who stepped down due to health concerns.
+Eby was subsequently elected party leader by acclamation and was sworn in as premier on November 18, 2022.
+In the 2024 provincial election, he led the NDP as they held on to a narrow majority, securing 47 seats—the smallest possible majority in the legislature.

 Early life and career

 Eby was born in 1976 in Kitchener, Ontario.
-His father, Brian, was a personal injury lawyer and his mother, Laura, was a teacher, and later a grade school principal.
-The eldest of 4 children, he has a sister, and two brothers, named Matthew and Patrick.
+His father, Brian, was a personal injury lawyer and his mother, Laura, was a teacher, and later an elementary school principal.
+The eldest of four children, he has a sister, Meaghan, and two brothers named Matthew and Patrick.
 As a teenager, he took his brother to protest against the treatment of circus elephants.
-He was president of St. Mary’s High School in his final year.
+He was president of the student council at St. Mary’s High School in his final year.

 He studied English at the University of Waterloo and worked for a communications firm after graduation.
-In 2004, he graduated from Schulich School of Law in Halifax, Nova Scotia.
-He articled for the federal Department of Justice and was called to the bar in June 2005.
+In 2004, he graduated from the Schulich School of Law in Halifax, Nova Scotia.
+He articled for the Department of Justice Canada and was called to the bar in June 2005.

 He worked at Pivot Legal Society from 2005 to 2008 in Vancouver's Downtown Eastside before becoming the executive director of the British Columbia Civil Liberties Association (BCCLA) from 2008 until 2012.
 He is the author of The Arrest Handbook: A Guide to Your Rights, published by the BCCLA.

 He was an adjunct professor of law at the University of British Columbia (UBC) from 2009 to 2013, and also served as president of the Canadian HIV/AIDS Legal Network and as a research associate with the Canadian Centre for Policy Alternatives.